A lower bound for polynomial volume growth of automorphisms of zero entropy: Introduction

 The authors proved in \cite[Theorem~1.5]{HJ25} that $k\le 2d-2$, extending a previous result of \cite{DLOZ22} to arbitrary characteristic.
-Following \cite{CPR21}, the \textit{polynomial volume growth} $\plov(f)$ of $f$ is defined to be the polynomial growth rate of the volume of $\Gamma_n$ as $n\to\infty$, namely
+Following Cantat--Paris-Romaskevich \cite{CPR21}, the \textit{polynomial volume growth} $\plov(f)$ of $f$ is defined to be the polynomial growth rate of the volume of $\Gamma_n$ as $n\to\infty$, i.e.,

-A useful fact due to Lin--Oguiso--Zhang states that $\plov(f)$ has the same parity as the dimension $d$ of $X$ (see \cite[Corollary~2.20]{LOZ25} or \cref{lemma:same-parity}), which we call the \textit{First Gap Principle} for $\plov$.
-In \cite[Theorem~1.1]{HJ25}, the authors also established the upper bound
+A useful fact due to Lin--Oguiso--Zhang states that $\plov(f)$ has the same parity as the dimension $d$ of $X$ (see \cite[Corollary~2.20]{LOZ25} or \cref{prop:same-parity}), which we call the \textit{First Gap Principle} for $\plov$.
+In \cite[Theorem~1.1]{HJ25}, the authors also established an upper bound

 and hence, in particular, the optimal general upper bound